Version of the NE40: Version 5.30.

 Vlanif14 | Virtual Router 14 : MASTER --> BACKUP

-Mirror and capture packets on the interfaces of the router that connects the UMG and MSC, and find that when the ARP failure switches over on the UMG side, the NE40 receives the ARP requests but does not respond to the request.
+Mirror and Analyze data packets on the interfaces of the router that connects the UMG and MSC, and find that when the ARP failure switches over on the UMG side, the NE40 receives the ARP requests but does not respond to the request.
 Therefore, the problem is not sending packet on the UMG and MSC side.

 The traffic on the link is large and mainly consists of broadcast packets of ARP request.